📢 New features & changes

 The percentage summarizes the observable checks that were run, not full legal compliance.
 A higher score mainly means fewer technical issues were seen in the tested areas; a lower score draws attention to concrete problems or missing public information.

 A practical reading order is: red first (blocking or risky issues), amber next (hardening, documentation, incomplete settings), green last (maintenance and monitoring).
-For example, an expired certificate, no visible banner while non-essential trackers are active immediately, or no clearly found privacy policy would usually come before a CSP that is only partially optimized or a DMARC record still in monitoring mode.
+For example, an expired certificate, no visible banner while non-essential trackers are active immediately, or no clearly found privacy policy would usually come before a CSP (Content Security Policy) that is only partially optimized or a DMARC (Domain-based Message Authentication, Reporting and Conformance) record still in monitoring mode.
 Conversely, a green result does not remove the need for follow-up, because a hosting change, marketing tag, or site redesign can quickly change what these tests observe.
 The detailed report then explains what was seen, often gives an example result, and helps separate urgent fixes from items that are mainly about internal documentation.